StephR65/learning_git/README.md

-# Learning the git repo
+# This is my learning git repository
+## This is a subheading